voices of a tragedy

 By Michael Brady

 Titanic needs no real introduction because the story has entered the popular vernacular.
 She has become a symbol of Edwardian arrogance, emblematic of an era of nearly unbridled aspirations and an unshakeable faith in technology.
 After a century of sensationalism and mythologising it is easy to forget that Titanic's passengers and crew were ordinary people undertaking a fairly routine crossing when they were abruptly confronted with sure death on a calm, moonless night.
-All to often focus is placed on the ship itself - as an illustrator of ocean liners I am definitely guilty of this too - and the human stories are almost seemingly forgotten about.
+All too often focus is placed on the ship itself - as an illustrator of ocean liners I am definitely guilty of this too - and the human stories are almost seemingly forgotten about.

 This month on 'Tales from the Weather Deck' I have compiled a short list of correspondences from some victims of the Titanic disaster.
 We have heard and read survivor testimonies but the dead remain silent; only by the precious few remaining letters and postcards written and posted from the ship before she set off can we piece together the thoughts and impressions of those passengers of hers who would not make it home to their loved ones.
 Theirs are the voices of a tragedy.

-Andrews has become a legend, not just because he headed the design of Olympic and Titanic but because of his selfless actions when the Vessel began to founder.
+Andrews has become a legend, not just because he headed the design of Olympic and Titanic but because of his selfless actions when his creation began to founder.
 In 1912 Andrews, originally from Comber, Ireland, was 39 years old and working hard at his dream job - a career he had shaped over the course of 23 years at the Harland and Wolff shipyard.
 He had begun as a sixteen-year-old apprentice with the Yard back in 1889 at the Joiner's shop and ended up the Manager of Construction Works in 1901.
 Andrews was a fastidious hard-worker but he was also well-liked by the Yard's labourers for his geniality and thoughtfulness.
 Signs of Andrew's considerate nature can even be found on the Titanic wreck today; installed at the top of the ship's twin firemen's ladders can be found a drinking fountain, ideally-placed by the Designer to quench the thirst of soot-coated Stokers at the end of a long shift.
 In 1908 Andrews, having overseen the construction and launch of hundreds of ships, was appointed managing director and head of Harland and Wolff's drafting department.
 So it was that in 1909, when White Star Line approached the Firm to commence designing a trio of new super-liners, Andrews was to be the vessels' chief planner.

 Andrews fell in love with Helen Barbour, "Nellie", and shocked her with an engagement ring one night in 1906.
 The next day he penned a heartfelt letter to her; "My Dear Nellie, I cannot tell you how much it grieves me to feel that I frightened or gave you any annoyance last night..."
 Andrews' fears were misplaced though; the two were married in 1908 and Helen soon fell pregnant.
 One night Thomas took Nellie to the deserted slipway where Titanic sat unfinished and soon-to-be launched.
 There can be no question that Andrews was proud of his ships.
 In his final letter home, Andrews wrote that "The Titanic is now about complete and will I think do the old Firm credit tomorrow when we sail".
 Indeed, he spent much of the voyage penning notes to improve on Titanic's design for the third and final sister, Britannic.